The Criticism Dilemma in International Organizations

 Under contract with Oxford University Press

 Why do international organizations (IOs) so often fail to learn from their mistakes?
-This book argues that the answer lies in an overlooked factor: how IOs deal with criticism from their own employees.
-Offering the first systematic study of internal criticism cultures in IOs, it shows that organizational learning depends not only on formal procedures but also on whether staff feel able to voice criticism from within.
+The answer lies in an overlooked factor: how IOs deal with criticism from their own staff.
+The first systematic study of internal criticism cultures in IOs shows that organizational learning depends not only on formal infrastructures but also on whether staff feel able to voice criticism from within.
 Pointing out mistakes, challenging assumptions, and raising uncomfortable questions are essential for learning.
-Yet in many IOs such criticism is silenced, undermining the very learning systems designed to improve performance.
+Yet in many IOs such criticism is silenced, undermining their own learning systems.

-The central argument is that these learning deficits result from a criticism dilemma.
+These learning deficits result from a criticism dilemma.
 While IOs need internal criticism to learn, they cannot (and must not) fully leverage it.
-Repressive criticism cultures preserve internal cohesion and protect external reputation, enabling IOs to act in politically demanding environments.
+They are caught between a logic of learning and a logic of survival: repressive criticism cultures hinder learning but preserve IOs’ internal cohesion and external reputations, enabling them to act in politically demanding environments.